6 April 2023; 4pm

 In our deliberations, nothing has been off the table – including property sales and mergers.
 A property sale would also involve the cessation of a service and we would lose the ability to use that property to build alternative funding streams.
 In addition, a sale would merely postpone the need to take action for a few years, and wouldn’t actually solve our problem.
 A merger or takeover would mean we might lose our identity, or control over what decisions are made once the merger is complete.

-23. Why are some other day services growing/sustainable?
+23. Why are

 70% of similar disability organisations have told NDIA they expect to make a loss, so those able to operate Day Services either look very different to Araluen or have other parts of their organisation able to subsidise areas which are making losses.
 Those which can cross-subsidise loss-making services include larger health organisations or ones which may have other completely unrelated revenue streams like gambling.

 22. Will there be a lot of double handling with a work force coordinator?

 We do not anticipate there to be double handling as a result of the introduction of the workforce co-ordinator role.
 Managers will no longer be required to perform workforce co ordination tasks as part of their roles, and the practice leader (who currently perform workforce co-ordination tasks) roles have been made redundant.

 21. Will there be enough jobs for Rosanna staff at other sites?

 Yes – It is our aim to retain as many of our Rosanna team as we can, and all impacted permanent support workers at Rosanna have been offered places at other Day Services sites.

 20. Can we stage a staggered exit for participants so staff can be relocated more effectively, and staff have some certainty about their next stages?